Why usFeaturesTemplatesBlogGlossary

 3. Overfitting

 Tuning your strategy parameters until the backtest looks perfect.
-If you optimize 20 parameters across 10 years of data, you’ll find a “strategy” that works — but it won’t work in the future.
+If you optimise 20 parameters across 10 years of data, you will find a “strategy” that works.
+It will not work in the future.

-Fix: Keep parameters simple.
+Fix: keep parameters simple.
 Use out-of-sample testing.
-If your strategy needs 10+ parameters, it’s probably overfit.
+If your strategy needs 10 or more parameters, it is probably overfit.

 4. Ignoring Transaction Costs

-Fix: Always include realistic transaction costs in your backtest.
-For Indian markets, assume at least 0.1% to 0.3% per trade for slippage and brokerage.
+Fix: always include realistic transaction costs in your backtest.
+For Indian markets, assume at least 0.1% to 0.3% per trade for slippage and brokerage combined.

 5. Cherry-Picking Time Periods

-Testing only during bull markets (2020-2024) and claiming your strategy “works.”
+Testing only during bull markets (2020 to 2024) and claiming your strategy “works”.
 Every strategy works in a bull market.

 Interpreting Backtest Results